Eurovision Song Contest 1999: Location

 The 1999 contest took place in Jerusalem, Israel, following the country's victory at the with the song "Diva", performed by Dana International.
 It was the second time that the contest was staged in Israel, following the also held in Jerusalem.
 The selected venue was the Ussishkin Auditorium of the International Convention Centre, commonly known in Hebrew as Binyenei HaUma (בנייני האומה), which also served as the host venue for the 1979 contest.

-The prospect of the contest being staged in Israel resulted in protest by members of the Orthodox Jewish community in the country, including opposition by the deputy mayor of Jerusalem Haim Miller to the contest being staged in the city.
+The prospect of the contest being staged in Israel resulted in protest by members of the Orthodox Jewish community in the country, including opposition by the deputy mayor of Jerusalem Haim Miller to the contest being staged in the city, because the 1998 competition had been won by an Israeli transsexual, and because a dress rehearsal for the 1999 contest was planned to be held during the Jewish sabbath.
 Additional concerns over funding for the event also contributed to speculation that the contest could be moved to Malta or the United Kingdom, the countries which had finished in the top three alongside Israel the previous year.
 Financial guarantees by the Israeli government however helped to ensure that the contest would take place in Israel.
 The possibility of holding the event in an open air venue was discussed, however concerns over security led to the choice of an indoor venue for the event.
 A tight security presence was felt during the rehearsal week as a precaution against potential disruption from Palestinian militant groups.